alexander-bogomol/pet_projects/README.md

 # pet_projects
 There are my learning-projects.
-You can see readme.txt files inside the most of folders with short review
+You can see readme.txt files inside the most of folders with short review. /n You are welcome to feedback